 The requirements for the minor have been tailored to allow interested students to develop an individualized major with an emphasis in sociology.

 15 credit hours; all courses listed.
-Contact your academic advisor for suggestions on additional sociology electives.

 Choose a sociology course as an elective.
 Contact your academic advisor or view the college catalog for details.